tropicbliss/NodeSniper/README.md

 changeSkin: Determines whether to change skin after snipe.

-skinVarient: Choice between "classic" and "slim".
+skinVariant: Choice between "classic" and "slim".

 skinFileName: The name of the skin file, with extensions of course.